Lieutenant Colonel William McKenzie, MC, OBE - letters - 1914 - Part 3

 The Salvation Army

-have many a helpful [?]
+have many a helpful about

 with various units personally

-It is wonderful how they
+It's wonderful how they

-open out & tell us their troubles
+open out & tell us their doubts

 fears & follies etc. I thank

-god for the opportunity
+God for the opportunity

 to reach them.
 It is well